-The bankruptcy code is complex and the attorneys at Tomak, Podolsky and Hultink are here to help you understand your rights and protect your property.
+The bankruptcy code is complex and the attorneys at Tomak and Podolsky are here to help you understand your rights and protect your property.
 By sitting down with an experienced attorney, you can decide if bankruptcy is the right option for you, and which type of bankruptcy will allow you to get the relief you need.
 Our office handles Chapter 7 and Chapter 13 cases.

 Chapter 7 Bankruptcy is the most common form of bankruptcy which allows individuals to get a fresh start by discharging (or eliminating) unsecured debt.
 Chapter 7 allows individuals to keep their property while removing burdensome obligations.